If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 The guidance comes in terms of:

-- Types of questions, did you know there are 36 different survey question types?
+- Types of questions -- did you know there are 36 different types of survey questions?

 - How to phrase or not phrase specific questions.

 - How to target and qualify the right audiences.